danielabar/meblog/src/markdown/activerecord-dependent-options.md

 ### Removal Method

 A final thing to be aware of is when using any of the dependent options to affect related entities: This behaviour only kicks in when invoking the `destroy` or `destroy!` methods on the model instance.
-The `delete` method only invokes direct SQL on the model on which it is called and does not attempt to affect any of its relationships.
+The `delete` method only invokes direct SQL on the model on which it is called and does not attempt to affect any of its associations.

 ## Conclusion

 This post has used [exploratory tests](https://github.com/danielabar/learn-associations) to understand how ActiveRecord dependent options function in a one to many relationship to remove (or fail to remove) records from the database when used only on one, or both sides of the relationship.
 It has also explored differences in the `delete` vs `destroy` methods.
 It then covered some factors to consider in choosing which dependent option(s) to use.

-## TODO

-* Mention not considering async/job options since activejob not enabled on this simple project
-* Nice to have: change margin-bottom amount on detail/summary element depending on open/closed state.
-* Remove cursor pointer style from log output